Derazhnia: History

 Monument located at the mass shooting site of Derazhnia.
 It contains the graves of about 4,000 Jews and Romas.

 The first Jews in Derazhnia are reported in stories within Shivhei haBesht (stories about the Baal Shem Tov) that probably date from about 1750.
 The well-preserved Jewish Cemetery has burials from at least the late 18th century and maybe earlier.
 Derazhnia passed into Russian hands during the second partition of Poland in 1793.
 Starting in the 1840s, special Jewish agricultural colonies were granted close to Derazhnia.
 The largest and most prosperous was Staro Zakrevsky Meidan, founded 1844.
-It continued until it was turned into a kolkhoz Staro Meidan by the Soviets in 1928.
+It continued until it was turned into a kolkhoz Staryi Maidan by the Soviets in 1928.

 Historically, Derazhnia was a tiny, impoverished village in the middle of nowhere until the Southern-Western Railroad was built in 1871–1876.
 Due to the railroad, the population of Derazhnia swelled from 1,201 people in 1873 to 6,118 people in 1897 and of this 5,230 were the Jews.

 The large crowded halls of the Derazhnia train station served as a kind of international marketplace and clubhouse.
 It became possible for local merchants to interact with banking figures and merchants from all over Europe.
 The economy of Derazhnia thrived.
 Ukrainian Jewish writer Sholom Aleichem wrote the fictional humorous short story "The German" taking place in Derazhnia.
 The train station figures prominently in the story.

 During World War I the railroad served a different purpose.
 The train station and embankments were fortified and military supply trains passed through every 10 to 15 minutes.
 The train station served as a vector of communications and news.
 After the 1917 Bolshevik Revolution, Derazhnia saw numerous pogroms, due both to the communications and the strategic importance of the rail station.